 I absolutely love pumpkin spice, and baked donuts are one of my favourite things to make.
-They’re also really easy to make!
+They're also really easy to make!
 So Pumpkin Spice Baked Donuts are the perfect combination for me.
 They are packed with Autumn spices like cinnamon and nutmeg, they are deliciously moist and drizzled with a sweet cinnamon icing.
-Grab yourself some donut pans to make this recipe (check the Amazon link towards the end of this post) and you’ll be surprised at how easy they are to put together!
+Grab yourself some donut pans to make this recipe (check the recommended equipment section for a link) and you'll be surprised at how easy they are to put together!

-To make the donuts I mixed together eggs, pumpkin puree, caster sugar, vegetable oil and milk.
-In another bowl I stirred plain flour, cinnamon, mixed spice, nutmeg and ginger together.
+To make the donuts, mix together eggs, pumpkin puree, caster sugar, vegetable oil and milk in a mixing bowl.
+In another bowl, stir self raising flour, cinnamon, mixed spice, nutmeg and ginger together.

-I added the dry ingredients to the wet ones and whisked until smooth.
-Then I poured the batter into my greased donut pans and baked for 12 minutes.
+Pour the egg mixture into the flour mixture and whisk until smooth.
+Then pour the batter into greased donut pans and bake for 12 minutes.

-When they were baked I put them on a cooling rack to cool completely.
-I made cinnamon icing for the donuts by adding water to icing sugar and cinnamon.
-Then I drizzled it over the Pumpkin Spice Baked Donuts.
+When they are baked, put them on a cooling rack to cool completely.
+Make the cinnamon icing for the donuts by adding water to icing sugar and cinnamon.
+Then drizzle it over the donuts.

 Do I need a donut pan to make this recipe?